-More than $50 million in work is also needed on the hundreds of miles of canals that deliver Medina Lake water to 1,900 irrigators downstream.
-About 80% of the water that enters the canal is lost to evaporation, leakage, and theft.
+In recent years, under the leadership of BMA General Manager Ed Berger, vast improvements have been made to the canal system that delivers Medina Lake water to 1,900 irrigators downstream.
+For decades, about 80% of the water that entered the canal was lost to evaporation, leakage, and theft.
 A September 1999 BMA report indicated that at that time 38,132 acre-feet had been released to the canal, but only 5,520 acre-feet had been sold.
 That means about 6.9 gallons were placed into the canal for every gallon sold.
-About 30% of the water diverted to the canal is lost to leakage in the first six miles of the canal alone.
-Another problem is that withdrawals operate on the honor system and there are no meters to record water usage.
-Some irrigators who use water from the canal take more than they pay for.
-In September 2000 the BMA received a $3.7 million loan from the Texas Water Development Board to line the upper six miles of the canal, a project that will cost about $6.5 million.
-The loan money will be used as the agency's half of matching funds for a federal grant.
-In September 2000 the agency also indicated that improving management practices was a priority.
+About 30% of the water diverted to the canal was lost to leakage in the first six miles of the canal alone.
+Another problem was that withdrawals operated on the honor system and there were no meters to record water usage.
+Some irrigators who use water from the canal took more than they paid for.
+In September 2000, the BMA received a $3.7 million loan from the Texas Water Development Board to line the upper six miles of the canal, a project that cost about $6.5 million.
+Since 2009, all deliveries of water are metered, which has eliminated the issue of farmers using water without paying.

 The Flood of 2002